althaf-miki/CalendarAndroidApp/README.md

 # CalendarAndroidApp
-This is a calendar Android App moved from BitBucket.
+This is a calendar Android App moved from BitBucket repository.
 I would **UPDATE** soon about the functionality.